svaksha/Julia.jl/Mathematics.md

 + [IndexedTables.jl](https://github.com/JuliaComputing/IndexedTables.jl) :: N-dimensional sparse array structure in julia.
 + [IndirectArrays.jl](https://github.com/JuliaArrays/IndirectArrays.jl) :: Julia implementation of indexed or "lookup" arrays.
 + [InplaceOps.jl](https://github.com/simonbyrne/InplaceOps.jl) :: Convenient macros for in-place matrix operations in Julia.
-+ [JuliaDB.jl](https://github.com/JuliaComputing/JuliaDB.jl) :: A package based on Dagger and IndexedTables, provides a distributed-array-like data model for working with large persistent data sets.
-Given a set of CSV files, it builds and saves an index that allows the data to be accessed efficiently in the future.
-It also supports an "ingest" mode that converts data to a more efficient binary format.
 + [JudyDicts.jl](https://github.com/tanmaykm/JudyDicts.jl) :: Judy Array for Julia.
 + [julia-delayed-matrix](https://github.com/kk49/julia-delayed-matrix) :: Delayed processing of Vector / Matrix expression in Julia with various backends.
 + [JSparse.jl](https://github.com/dmbates/JSparse.jl) :: A Julia implementation of functions in the CSparse and CXSparse libraries developed by Tim Davis.